Insights from owning a small business by Drew Harden.

 Every business is currently traveling in one of two directions: forward or backward.
 We have found that a deep emphasis on learning helps us continually move forward.

-8. Listening is One of the Small Business Leader's Most Powerful Tools
+8. Listening Is One Of The Small Business Leader's Most Powerful Tools

 I recently read an excellent quote by Stephen R. Covey: “The biggest communication problem is that we don’t listen to understand, we listen to reply.”